vijayanajay/projects/mystockapp/app/docs/codebase_overview.md

+**DEPRECATED - THIS DOCUMENTATION IS OUT OF DATE**

+**PLEASE REFER TO README.md IN THE PROJECT ROOT FOR CURRENT DOCUMENTATION.**

+This file does not reflect the current state of the codebase, particularly the backtesting framework and other recent additions.
+It has been preserved for historical reference only.

 # Codebase Overview

 This codebase implements a simple application for fetching historical stock data and generating technical indicators.
 The primary goal is to provide a tool that can download OHLCV (Open, High, Low, Close, Volume) data for a specified stock (specifically Reliance Industries in the current configuration) and enrich it with various technical analysis features.